Listen and download these amazing rice machine sounds from old Yanmar rice machines!

 Sometimes you have to be at the right time at the right place and in the moment I spotted my next sound, I thought that it is always good that I never leave the house without the sound recorder.

-I just came back from lunch and thought going to the barbershop.
+I just came back from lunch and thought about going to the barbershop.
 I arrived and saw that he was super busy.
 I told him I am coming tomorrow then.

 In the same street, a small shop got my attention.
 I heard this very interesting rumbling and crackling sound.